captain-aminul/Hy-Tracker/README.md

    ii.
 Run the training.py under the GRU_Network for the sequence model
 5. YOLO training:

    i.
 Create the dataset for YOLO training by running nir_data_processing, rednir_data_processing and vis_data_processing files under the data_processing folder.
 We used all the training sets plus the first frame of the validation datasets.

    ii.
+Download the yolo.pt file from this link: [yolo.pt](https://drive.google.com/file/d/1GfZpbcW_5GQP2WVtt2vFIx-SW8pckVJK/view) and put it in pretrained folder

+   ii.
 Run the training.py file to train the Yolo model.